jpswade/jpswade.github.io/_posts/2010-10-12-how-to-send-emails-to-multiple-addresses.md

   * [Windows Live Mail](http://help.live.com/help.aspx?project=wl_mailv3&market=en-us&querytype=topic&query=outlookexpresslivev1_proc_sendmail.htm)
   * [Gmail](http://mail.google.com/support/bin/answer.py?answer=57143)
   * [Thunderbird](http://kb.mozillazine.org/BCC)
-  * [Hotmail](http://email.about.com/od/windowslivehotmailtips/qt/et_add_bcc.htm) (Sorry, there&#8217;s no official documentation)
+  * [Hotmail](http://email.about.com/od/windowslivehotmailtips/qt/et_add_bcc.htm) (Sorry, there's no official documentation)

 Using [BCC](http://en.wikipedia.org/wiki/Blind_carbon_copy) (Blind Carbon Copy) is the easiest way of ensuring that you are not disclosing your mailing list to all of your customers, however it is not the best solution out there.

 You may have seen [MailChimp](http://www.devotedit.com/mailchimp) being used to send the [DevotedIT newsletter](http://eepurl.com/bhPvD) and manage the mailing list.

-> [MailChimp](http://www.devotedit.com/mailchimp) delivers a totally separate copy of your email to each recipient on your list, allowing you to personalize your content for each recipient, track clicks and opens, and address each email to the recipient&#8217;s name.
+> [MailChimp](http://www.devotedit.com/mailchimp) delivers a totally separate copy of your email to each recipient on your list, allowing you to personalize your content for each recipient, track clicks and opens, and address each email to the recipient's name.

-[MailChimp](http://www.devotedit.com/mailchimp) is free and easy to get started with email marketing, so there&#8217;s really no excuse.
+[MailChimp](http://www.devotedit.com/mailchimp) is free and easy to get started with email marketing, so there's really no excuse.